Anteste/Minichat/README.md

 # Minichat
-This was My first PHP Project in 2018
+This was my first PHP Project in 2018